 All you can stream: $7 or $70

 The Disney+ pricing model is simple: For $7 per month (or $70 per year), you get everything Disney+ has to offer.
 There are no other tiers of service and no other monthly prices.
-As with every other streaming service on the block, there’s no minimum commitment to get this price (apart from saving on the yearly deal) and you can cancel at any time.
+There’s no minimum commitment to get this price, and you can cancel at any time.

 Every account can stream in up to 4K resolution, with HDR on the movies and shows that support these standards.
 Some of the titles that are in HDR use Dolby Vision, which offers even better picture quality than HDR10, the base HDR format.
 Dolby Atmos also makes an appearance, though titles that support this amazing surround-sound format are limited to newer productions.